 In a normal circumstance, we would recommend everyone young and old to swim at least once a week to maintain the healthy body, but during these no-so-normal times when all pools and health clubs are closed, anything you can do to keep your body moving would be brilliant.
 There are many amazing online resources you can turn to.

 We place the sleep on top of our list, as we feel that prioritising sleep is incredibly important during these tough times, but if you eat well and exercise frequently, your sleep quality would improve naturally.
-We understand there are so many things you are having to adopt at the moment and making additional changes to your daily habits may seem like a tall order.
+We understand there are so many things you are having to adjust at the moment and making additional changes to your daily habits may seem like a tall order.
 There is absolutely no need to make drastic changes.
 If you do, chances are that you are not able to keep it up.
 We encourage you to try finding only two or three things you can do and stick with it.